samclane/promptflow/docs/nodes.md

 Allows the user to manually create an extended conversation history before runtime.
 Double-click to edit the history.

+## HistoryWindow

+The [`History`](History) node saves to an "infinite" memory, which isn't feasible for LLMs, which have token limits.
+The Memory node allows you to apply various windowing strategies to the history.

+(WindowedMemory)=

+### WindowedHistoryNode

+The WindowedHistoryNode node saves the last `n` results of the [`History`](History) node.
+This is useful for LLMs, which have token limits.
+Double-click the node to edit the window size.

+(DynamicWindowedMemory)=

+### DynamicWindowedHistoryNode

+The DynamicWindowedHistoryNode node saves the last `n` results of the [`History`](History) node since a target string has appeared in the history.
+This is useful for LLMs, which have token limits.
+Double-click the node to edit the window size and target string.

 (Prompt)=

 ## Prompt